marcasteroid/marcasteroid/README.md

 ---

-## ⚡ Fun Fact
+## ✨ About Me
-I’m a software engineer turning into a Classical ML/Quantum ML researcher — all while reading poetry 📖 and working on personal long-term photo projects 📸.
+I’m a software engineer who would like to turn into a **Classical ML / Quantum ML researcher** — all while reading poetry 📖 and working on personal long-term photo projects 📸.

 ---